With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Fairmont Regional Medical Center Department Of Psychiatry is a mental health treatment center in Marion County, WV, located at 1325 Locust Avenue, 26554 zip code area.
 Fairmont Regional Medical Center Department Of Psychiatry provides hospital inpatient treatment.
-Fairmont Regional Medical Center Department Of Psychiatry offers individual psychotherapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Fairmont Regional Medical Center Department Of Psychiatry also supports people requiring dual diagnosis treatment, seniors or older adults and people with trauma.
+Fairmont Regional Medical Center Department Of Psychiatry offers behavior modification, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Fairmont Regional Medical Center Department Of Psychiatry also supports seniors or older adults, people with trauma and people requiring dual diagnosis treatment.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.